MATH 581 (Spring 2019)

 Combinatorics and Symbolic Computation

-Expected Background: Students should be comfortable with the basics of real analysis (sequences and series), complex analysis (Cauchy residue theorem), and algebra (linear algebra, rings and fields).
+Expected Background: Students should be comfortable with the basics of real analysis (especially sequences and series), complex analysis (analytic functions, Cauchy residue theorem), and algebra (linear algebra, rings and fields).
 Exposure to courses in computer science, combinatorics, probability theory, or computer algebra would be beneficial.
 Interested students unsure of their background should email the instructor for more information.

 A good idea of the selection of topics can be found in notes from a recent two week summer school, available here.